(844) 786-8229 info@quotacy.com

 Buy a 10-year term life insurance policy to protect a loan.

-Whether you need to take out a personal or business loan, lenders need to know how you plan on paying back the loan.
 They also like a back-up plan as assurance that they won’t lose money should you die unexpectedly before your loan is paid-in-full.

 Lenders will be more inclined to approve your loan if you assign a term life insurance policy to guarantee payment even upon death.